-Three-Year Bachelor’s Degree Program: An accelerated program of study for 22 majors allows the focused student to graduate in just three years.
-The program started in 2009.
-This year the College enrolled 40 three-year students (30 freshmen and 10 transfers), and they join 58 returning students.
+Three-Year Bachelor’s Degree Program: An accelerated program of study for 26 majors allows the focused student to graduate in just three years.
+Introduced in 2009, the College’s unique Three-Year Degree option is one of the first of its kind among small liberal arts colleges.

 Junior/Senior Major Enrollments: Social & Behavioral Sciences 32%; Humanities 10%; Physical and Life Sciences 21%; Business and Accounting 16%; Nursing & Medical Technology 19%; Interdisciplinary <1%.
 Largest enrollments are: Nursing, Business Administration, Biology, Psychology and Sociology.

 Student Organizations: More than 70 special interest student organizations are active on campus.
 Approximately 7% of students belong to Greek organizations, with three fraternities (two national and one international) and four sororities (one international, one national, and two local).

-Athletics: 422 (35%) of students participate in one or more sports.
-Affiliation: NCAA Division III for most sports programs, Division I for men’s soccer and women’s water polo.
-Intercollegiate sports for women: basketball, cross-country, equestrian, field hockey, lacrosse, soccer, swimming & diving, tennis, volleyball, water polo.
-Intercollegiate sports for men: basketball, cross-country, football, lacrosse, soccer, swimming & diving, tennis.
+Athletics: 32% of students participate in one or more sports.
+Affiliation: NCAA Division III sports programs.
+Intercollegiate sports for women: basketball, cross country, equestrian, field hockey, indoor track, lacrosse, outdoor track, soccer, swimming & diving, tennis, and volleyball.
+Intercollegiate sports for men: basketball, cross country, football, indoor track, lacrosse, outdoor track, soccer, swimming & diving.

 Majors: accounting (general & CPA), actuarial mathematics, anthropology, art, art history, biochemistry, biology, business administration, chemistry, computer science, creative writing, criminal justice, economics, English, environmental chemistry, environment, sustainability and society, French, geology and environmental sciences, global studies, history, mathematics, medical technology, music, music education, nursing, philosophy, physics, political science, psychology, public health, religious studies, sociology, Spanish, theatre arts.
 An Individual Student Program, a student-designed major, is offered for students whose interests lie outside an established major.